 this context pointing to the Vue instance invoking it.

 Don’t use arrow functions on an options property or callback, such as

 vm.$watch('a', newValue => this.myMethod()).
 Since arrow functions are bound to the parent context,

 this will not be the Vue instance as you’d expect and

 this.myMethod will be undefined.

 Below is a diagram for the instance lifecycle.
-You don’t need to fully understand everything going on right now, but this diagram will be helpful in the future.
+You don’t need to fully understand everything going on right now, but as you learn and build more, it will be a useful reference.